History of ITV: 1964–1968

 An American television executive predicted in 1955 that the first six franchises, with only the BBC as competition for their population of 38 million, would be "perhaps the richest commercial television monopoly in the world".
-Roy Thomson of Scottish Television described the ownership of an ITV franchise as "a licence to print money".
+Roy Thomson of Scottish Television described the ownership of an ITV franchise as "a licence to print money", a comment he and ITV would regret.
 Overall, the regional companies made a profit within the first few years of their existence, the largest regions especially so.

+The franchises provided daily televised local news to regions that the BBC had never served, helping to fulfill ITA director Robert Fraser's description of ITV as "the people's television".

 In 1963, the ITA chairman, Lord Hill of Luton, initiated a review of all the ITV companies following the release of the Pilkington Report, which saw the launch of BBC2 and heavily criticised ITV.
 This review would review a company's performance, and either grant them an extension to their service licence or replace the company with another in that region.
 This process was repeated frequently throughout the early life of ITV and lasted approximately ten years.
 Reviews like this also ensured that the companies maintained their high performance by maintaining the possibility of the loss of their licence.
 The new licences also included clauses which took into account the promise of an "ITV2" UHF channel to be launched if the Conservative Party won the 1964 general election.

 Despite the review, no company lost its position as the local ITV contractor for their region and all licences were extended for another three years (starting July 1964), although several of the major companies were instructed to strengthen the regional emphasis of their on-screen identities.
 The only change to the network was the formation of a single Wales and West franchise, operated by TWW, following the collapse of WWN and its subsequent takeover by TWW.
 WWN ran into trouble when it had problems with the construction of its transmitter network, as well as strict provisions in its contract to produce a large amount of Welsh-language programming.
 This meant that WWN lost a lot of money and, despite some help from other ITV companies, it declared itself bankrupt on 26 January 1964 – the only ITV company to have ever done so.

 At a 1965 dinner at Guildhall, London to celebrate ITV's first ten years, Prime Minister Harold Wilson said "independent television has become part of our national anatomy.
 More than that, it has become part of our social system and part of our national way of life".
 The network stopped broadcasting cigarette commercials that year, affecting £8 million in annual revenue.